cloudfoundry/cf-mysql-release/docs/configuration.md

 # Configuration Options

+## Configuring the Service Name
+In [cf-mysql v27](https://github.com/cloudfoundry/cf-mysql-release/releases/tag/v27) and later, you can control how the mysql service appears in the marketplace.
+You can do this during manifest generation by overriding the property `service_name` when creating your own customized version of the [property-overrides.yml](https://github.com/cloudfoundry/cf-mysql-release/blob/master/manifest-generation/examples/property-overrides.yml#L22) example.

+After you've run both `bosh deploy` and `bosh run errand broker-deregistrar`, the output of `cf marketplace` will look like:

+-
+    ```sh
+    $ cf marketplace
+    Getting services from marketplace in org accept / space test as admin...
+    OK

+    service            plans        description
+    myspecial-mysql   100mb, 1gb   MySQL databases on demand

+    TIP:  Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
+    ```

 ## Updating Service Plans

 Updating the service instances is supported; see [Service plans and instances](docs/service-plans-instances.md) for details.